UoBBadders/UoBBadders.github.io/EDITME/membership.md

 All memberships require students to hold at least a [Get Active SEH membership for the University Sports Centre](http://www.bristol.ac.uk/sport/memberships/student/).

-Check out the membership tariffs below: For those who are only around for half of the academic year, we offer half year memberships, which are £35 for Performance Players, £25 for Development PLayers and £20 for Social Players.
+Check out the membership tariffs below: For those who are only around for half of the academic year, we offer half year memberships, which are £35 for Performance Players, £25 for Development Players and £20 for Social Players.

 Squad | Inclusions | Price £
 --- | --- | ---